Docker Production Setup¶

 5. Installing Application¶

-Installs the project itself. --mount=type=cache,target=/root/.cache/uv
+Installs the project itself. --mount=type=cache,target=/root/.cache/uv caches the uv environment.

 RUN --mount=type=cache,target=/root/.cache/uv \